 In the Destroyed/Red School continue right from the start and use the Umbrella to glide on the wind gusts, then move left.
 You should find a strange shower floating in the air.

-Use the Valve you should have found earlier to spawn a Pain Blob who will break open the window to the school.
-If you don’t have the Valve you may need to pinch yourself and go get it (I forget where it is at the moment).
+Use the Valve you should have found earlier in the Mall World to spawn a Pain Blob who will break open the window to the school.
+If you don’t have the Valve you may need to pinch yourself and go get it, it’s in The Mall.

 Inside the school is a series of some block puzzles.
 You’ll also find a Key that actually opens a restroom in the Normal School.
 A Jellyfish is there.